JuliaLang/Pkg.jl/docs/src/managing-packages.md

     `develop` (which is described in the next session).
 When using `add` on a local git repository, changes to files in the local package repository will not immediately be reflected when loading that package.
 The changes would have to be committed and the packages updated in order to pull in the changes.
-In the vast majority of cases, you want to use `develop` on a local path, **not `add`**.
+In the majority of cases, you want to use `develop` on a local path, **not `add`**.

 ### [Developing packages](@id developing)